FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 subject to Budget Allocation.
 He stated that while the Members might not agree with the

-current structure, services were being delivered efficiently.--- 19
+current structure, services were being delivered efficiently.
+---
+19

 14.